arouyan/lakeFS/docs/setup/import.md

   --to lakefs://my-repo/ingest-branch/optional/path/
 ```

-The `lakectl ingest` command will attempt to use the current user's existing credentials and will respect instance profiles,
+The `lakectl ingest` command will attempt to use the current user's existing credentials and respect instance profiles,
-environment variables and credential files [in the same way that the AWS cli does](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html){: target="_blank" }
+environment variables, and credential files [in the same way that the AWS CLI does](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html){: target="_blank" }
 </div>
 <div markdown="1" id="ingest-tabs-2">
 ```shell